cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-05-create-handling.md

     return &types.MsgCreateGameResponse{}, nil
 }
 ```

-Now, it should be apparent to you why picking Starport was a shrewd move.
-All the message processing code was created for you and all you are left to do is the meaty part of the action.
+Now, all the message processing code was created for you and all you are left to do is code the action.
+As you can see, opting for Starport is a wise decision.

-Given that you have already done a lot of the preparation work, let's see what that involves.
-Here `rules` represent the ready-made file with the rules of the game you imported:
+Given that you have already done a lot of preparatory work, what does it involve to code in the action? `rules` represent the ready-made file with the imported rules of the game:

-* Get the new game's id:
+* Get the new game's ID:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/d59a74496a96018c57fdff72c443980c08416499/x/checkers/keeper/msg_server_create_game.go#L15-L19]
     nextGame, found := k.Keeper.GetNextGame(ctx)
     if !found {